zachlewis/mold/docs/Configuration.md

 It defaults to [Docker Hub](https://hub.docker.com) if not specified.

 #### publish
 This option specifies which branches will trigger a push to the registry.
-Available options
+Both exact and regular expression matches are supported.

-are:
+- `.*` For all branches/tags

-- `*` For all branches/tags
+- `[v].+` For a version tag
 - Name of a branch/tag

 #### images